Numbers generate contributions that support scholarships for workshops.

 Cognitive-behavioral modification (CBM) trains us to recognize our automatic negative thoughts and behaviors (ANTs), replacing them with healthy rational ones (ARTs) until they become automatic and permanent.
 The behavioral component of CBM involves activities that reinforce the process.
 CBM is structured, goal-oriented, and focused on the present and the solution.
 Almost 90 percent of therapeutic approaches involve cognitive-behavioral treatments.
 However, critical studies dispute cognitive-behavioral therapy’s efficacy, claiming it fares no better than non-CBT programs.
 They argue its effectiveness has deteriorated since its introduction, concluding it is no more successful than mindfulness-based therapy for depression and anxiety.
 Despite these criticisms, the program of thought and behavior therapy modification by Beck in the 1960s is still useful in modifying the irrational thoughts and behaviors that sustain dysfunction and discomfort and prevent us from reaching our goals and objectives when used in concert with other approaches.

 While CBM focuses on modifying our negative self-image and beliefs, positive psychology emphasizes our inherent and acquired strengths, virtues, and attributes.
 PP focuses on the inherent human traits that help us transform and flourish.
-Its mental health interventions have proved successful in mitigating the symptoms of depression, anxiety, and other self-destructive patterns, producing significant improvements in emotional wellbeing.
-Positive psychology uses scientific understanding to aid in the achievement of a productive and satisfactory life, rather than merely treating mental illness, countering the pathographic focus of established mental healthcare.
+Its mental health interventions have proved successful in mitigating the symptoms of depression, anxiety, and other self-destructive patterns, producing significant improvements in emotional well-being.
+Positive psychology uses scientific understanding to aid in the realization of a satisfactory life, rather than merely treating mental illness, countering the pathographic focus of established mental healthcare.